"As her father, you have the power to make certain she knows your love is steadfast."

 From toddlerhood to the teenage years, McFadden says that daughters need fathers to "respect her body and its capacities."
 As a young child, that means using correct anatomical names for body parts, including genitals.
 "A study in the journal Gender and Psychoanalysis found that preschool-age girls were more likely to have been taught the word 'penis' than any specific word for their own genitals," McFadden points out.
 "That isn’t fair and it isn’t right."

 When she's older, McFadden urges dads to learn about menstruation — in advance — so that daughters can turn to dad as well as mom with questions, or for help when she needs it.
+Having empowering books on puberty and menstruation on hand for their daughters and taking the time to familiarize themselves with them is a practical, easy step for dads to take.
 "If [you] already have built a shared comfort level... [and] she asks you to pick up some tampons for her while you’re out, rather than having it turn into an awkward moment that would have reflected negatively on her reproductive system, you can simply say 'sure,' and ask her to write down what kind she’d like.
 The exchange will be as it should be: natural."

 Dads should be particularly attentive to maintaining and deepening their relationship with their daughters in the tween and teen years as this is a time when fathers can become more distant.
 "Don’t go MIA or withdraw from her once she starts to sexually mature," McFadden reminds fathers.
 "That new body is the one your daughter will be living in the rest of her life....
 If you back away, there’s a danger she may think it’s her fault.
 She could feel she’s losing her closeness to you simply by virtue of being drawn into a biological process she has no power to stop."
 And even though our culture is filled with them, it's critical to avoid jokes about locking her up or scaring away dates, which can make a girl "sub-consciously feel she has to choose between her human sexuality and your love for her....
 As her father, you have the power to make certain she knows your love is steadfast, and that she won’t have to choose between your love and her maturation."